 The Proposed Action would result in additional leasing of acres in Green River District and in Canyon Country District.
 SITLA offered quarterly competitive lease sales in April, and July, and October10.
 The SITLA parcels may be interspersed or located in the general vicinity of the nominated lease parcels analyzed in this EA.
-To date, the leases from the September 2019, December 2019, March 2020, http://sitla.maps.arcgis.com/apps/MapSeries/index.html?appid=4744407de569440b875849fa34672865.
+To date, the leases from the September 2019, December 2019, March 2020, September 2020 lease sale have not been issued, the June 2020 lease sale was cancelled, and the

+10 Additional information regarding the SITLA can be accessed online at: http://sitla.maps.arcgis.com/apps/MapSeries/index.html?appid=4744407de569440b875849fa34672865.